-Leadership Pittsburgh applications are due the first Friday in May each year for the class that starts the following September.
+Leadership Pittsburgh applications are due the first Friday in June for the class that starts in September.
 Early applications are encouraged.
-Incentive tuition price for applications submitted by first Friday in May.
+Incentive tuition price is provided for applications submitted by the first Friday in May.
 All parts of the application must be complete to be considered.

-A selection committee reviews applications during the months of May and June.
-Applicants accepted for admission to Leadership Pittsburgh are notified in early July.
+A selection committee reviews applications during the month of July.
+Applicants accepted for admission to Leadership Pittsburgh are notified in August.

 A letter of support from the organization that employs the applicant, as well as letters of recommendation from persons familiar with the applicant’s abilities and skills (especially LPI alums!) are strongly recommended at the time of application.
 Self-employed individuals can also apply.
 The selection committee seeks to have each class of Leadership Pittsburgh represent a diverse cross section of our community, that is: diverse by race, gender, background, perspectives, occupation and personal experience.

-Leadership Pittsburgh tuition is $5,400 per participant (please note that this is subject to change in the future).
+Leadership Pittsburgh tuition is $6,800 per participant (please note that this is subject to change in the future).
 Early applications are encouraged.
-Incentive tuition price for applications submitted by first Friday in April is $5,100.
+Incentive tuition price for applications submitted by the first Friday in May is $6,500.
 All parts of the application must be complete to be considered.

-Accepted applicants will receive an invoice which must be paid to ensure the spot in class.
+Accepted applicants will receive an invoice which must be paid to ensure their spot in the class.
 Payment plans are available but must be arranged in advance with our team.

-A limited number of partial scholarships are available and are primarily intended to assist participants from not-for-profit organizations with limited resources.
+A limited number of partial scholarships are available and are primarily intended to assist participants from nonprofit organizations with limited resources.
 Participants seeking tuition assistance will be asked to complete a statement of financial need and should submit their request for assistance with their application.
-Tuition assistance information can be requested by emailing firstname.lastname@example.org.
+Click here to request tuition assistance information.
 Acceptance into Leadership Pittsburgh is not influenced by the need for tuition assistance.

-In addition to two retreats, the class typically meets from 8 a.m. – 5 p.m. on one Thursday each month.
+Following the initial retreat, the class will typically meet from 8 AM – 5 PM on one Thursday of each month.
 The schedule is determined several months in advance.
-Credits are assigned to each session and most activities.
-Participants are required to earn a predetermined number of credits to complete the program.
-More credits are offered than required for program completion in order to allow participants flexibility in arranging their personal schedules.
+Credits are assigned to each session and most activities, and participants are required to earn a predetermined number of credits to complete the program.
+More credits are offered than required for the program’s completion in order to allow participants flexibility in arranging their personal schedules.
 Additionally, there is an overnight trip and learning experience to Harrisburg in the spring.

-Welcome Reception and Orientation - Is typically held in early-mid September.
-Attendance is not optional.
+Welcome Reception and Orientation – Held in early-mid September.

-Initial Retreat Weekend - Attendance is not optional.
-This retreat is critical to the formation of the cohort and is held on a Thursday through mid-day Friday.
+Initial Retreat – The retreat is critical to the formation of the cohort and is held on a Thursday through mid-day Friday.
 Applicants are strongly advised to take a look at the retreat dates on the schedule in advance of submitting an application.
 When held in-person, the retreat location is typically within 2 hours of driving distance from downtown Pittsburgh.
-Accommodations are covered by the tuition.

-Monthly Program Sessions – All sessions are typically held from 8 a.m. – 5 p.m. on one Thursday each month at varying locations within our community (or virtually as prevailing conditions may warrant).
+Monthly Program Sessions – All sessions are typically held from 8 AM – 5 PM on one Thursday of each month at varying locations within our community (or virtually as prevailing conditions may warrant).

-Regional Policy Trip to Harrisburg – An overnight experience in Harrisburg that engages the LP class members with policy formulation at the State Level.
+Regional Policy Trip to Harrisburg – An overnight experiential learning trip to Harrisburg offers the LP class members an opportunity to explore policy formulation at the state level.
 This overnight session typically takes place in early – mid May.
 Transportation and accommodations are arranged by LPI.
 (If possible based on prevailing conditions.)

-Sessions focus on awareness of key regional issues, discovering systems thinking, and developing a broader context for practice of leadership.
+Sessions focus on understanding key regional issues, creating space to exercise systems thinking, and developing a broader context for practice of leadership.

-Thought leaders from across the community are engaged in planning and delivery of the sessions.
+Thought leaders and experts from across the community are involved in the planning and delivery of the sessions.